Every industry has its lingo. But DTC retail can often feel like its own language. So, we defined the most common ecommerce terms in everyday English.

 Customer acquisition cost (CAC)

 Customer acquisition cost tells you how much you spend to acquire new customers.
 And it can be calculated by channel or across all channels to gauge marketing effectiveness.
-The lower the CAC, the more affordable it is for your company to scale up your acquisition efforts.
+The lower the CAC, the more affordable it is for your online business to scale up your acquisition efforts.

 Retail brands have seen growing CAC in online channels due to privacy updates and increased competition in the past few years.
 For reference, customer acquisition costs are up nearly 60% from five years ago in the DTC ecommerce space.